Fort Street High School: Sport

 Fort Street High also offers sports as part of its formal and co-curricular programs.
 Year 7 to 10 students experience sports through the Physical Education program, and Years 8 to 11 have the option to participate in zone and knockout sports.
 Year 12 students are not required to undertake sport but may partake if requested.
 Students who are not involved in competition undertake in Year 8 skill-based sport, and in Years 9 to 11 recreational sports.
-Sports offered include Ultimate Frisbee, hockey, rugby union, aerobics, basketball, ice skating, netball, soccer, water polo, cricket, squash, quidditch, bocce, tennis, fencing, baseball, volleyball, recreational gym, Oz-tag, rock climbing and touch football.
+Sports offered include Ultimate Frisbee, hockey, rugby union, aerobics, basketball, ice skating, netball, K-pop dancing, pilates, soccer, water polo, cricket, tennis, baseball, volleyball, recreational gym, Oz-tag, rock climbing and touch football.